 The rules around how long you have to report on and pay your Capital Gains Tax (CGT) when selling residential property changed on 6 April 2020 to 30 days after the sale.

-From April 2020, if you are a UK resident and dispose of UK residential property, you will need to pay your Capital Gains Tax and submit CGT returns, within 30 days of completion of the sale.
+If you are a UK resident and dispose of UK residential property, you will need to pay your CGT and submit CGT returns, within 30 days of completion of the sale.
 For example, if the sale completes on 1 July 2020, the CGT will be due by 30 July 2020.
-Currently, you have either 10 or 22 months to pay CGT, so this is a big change.
+Prior to April 2020, you had either 10 or 22 months to pay CGT, so this is a big change.

 What will happen if you don’t pay CGT within 30 days?

 There will be penalties and interest charged for failure to do so.
 HM Revenue & Customs (HMRC) have been communicating the change in rules.
-Therefore, it will be much harder if you miss the deadline, to successfully appeal against any penalties.
-Therefore, it’s crucial you seek tax support to ensure you comply with the new rules.
+Therefore, it will be much harder if you miss the deadline, to successfully appeal against any penalties and it is crucial you seek tax support to ensure you comply with the new rules.
 Ellacotts expert tax team can take the stress away and carry out the CGT return work for you.

 The new rules apply to individuals, trustees and personal representatives.
 There are some exemptions in place with regards to certain sales, for example, the sale of your main residence, which has been used solely as your private residence during the time it was owned.
 This is because the disposal will be covered by Private Residence Relief.

 Non-UK residents are already within this regime and from 6 April 2019, this was extended to apply to direct and indirect disposals of all UK land (whether or not a gain arises).

 - residential UK property or land (land for these purposes also includes any buildings on the land)

 - non-residential UK property or land

 - mixed use UK property or land